 Science

-Intent - Why do we teach what we teach in Science?
+Intent - why do we teach what we teach in Science?

 The intention of our Science curriculum at Harris Academy Chobham is to develop curious, confident, capable, and resilient students through the concepts of scientific literacy, science capital, practical skill competence and substantive knowledge.